Deletion to Scattered Graph Classes II -- Improved FPT Algorithms for Deletion to Pairs of Graph Classes: Introduction

-Recently Jacob et al.~\cite{jacob2021parameterized}, building on the work of Ganian et al.~\cite{GanianRS17} for constraint satisfaction problems, introduced a natural extension of vertex deletion problems to deletion to scattered graph classes.
+Recently Jacob et al.~\cite{jacob2020parameterized,jacob2021parameterized}, building on the work of Ganian et al.~\cite{GanianRS17} for constraint satisfaction problems, introduced a natural extension of vertex deletion problems to deletion to scattered graph classes.
 Here we want to delete vertices from a given graph to put the connected components of the resulting graph to one of a few given graph classes.
 A scattered graph class $(\Pi_1, \dotsc ,\Pi_d)$ consists of graphs whose connected components are in one of the graph classes $\Pi_1, \dotsc ,\Pi_d$.
 The vertex deletion problem to this class cannot be solved by a hitting set based approach, even if the forbidden graphs for these classes are finite.
-For example, the solution could be disjoint from the forbidden subgraphs present, as long as it separates them so that the forbidden subgraphs of the $d$ classes don't belong to the same component.
+In particular, it is possible that the solution could be disjoint from the forbidden subgraphs present in the input instance.
+It is sufficient if the solution separates a forbidden subgraph from one class from a forbidden subgraph of another class so that the forbidden subgraphs of the $d$ classes don't belong to the same component.

-Jacob et al.~\cite{jacob2021parameterized} proved that the vertex deletion problem for the scattered graph class $(\Pi_1, \dotsc , \Pi_d)$ is FPT when the vertex deletion problem to each of the individual graph classes is FPT and for each graph class, the property that a graph belongs to the graph class is expressible by Counting Monadic Second Order logic.
-Unfortunately, the running of the algorithm incurs a gargantuan constant factor (a function of $k$) overhead.
-The authors also proved that if the forbidden families corresponding to all the graph classes $\Pi_1, \dotsc , \Pi_d$ are finite, then the problem is FPT with running time $2^{poly(k)} n^{\OO(1)}$.
+Jacob et al.~\cite{jacob2020parameterized} proved that the vertex deletion problem for the scattered graph class $(\Pi_1, \dotsc , \Pi_d)$ is FPT with running time $2^{poly(k)} n^{\OO(1)}$ ($poly(k)$ denotes a polynomial in $k$) if the forbidden families corresponding to all the graph classes $\Pi_1, \dotsc , \Pi_d$ are finite.
 The technique involves iterative compression and important separator variants.
+In a later result \cite{jacob2021parameterized}, they showed that when the vertex deletion problem to each of the individual graph classes is FPT and for each graph class, the property that a graph belongs to the graph class is expressible by Counting Monadic Second Order (CMSO) logic.
+Unfortunately, the running time of the algorithm incurs a gargantuan constant factor (a function of $k$) overhead.

-Since the algorithms in ~\cite{jacob2021parameterized} incur a huge running time and use sophisticated techniques, it is interesting to see whether we can get simpler and faster algorithms for some special cases of the problem.
+Since the algorithms in \cite{jacob2020parameterized,jacob2021parameterized} incur a huge running time and use sophisticated techniques, it is interesting to see whether we can get simpler and faster algorithms for some special cases of the problem.
 In this paper, we do a deep dive on the vertex deletion problems to a pair of graph classes when at least one of the graph classes has an infinite forbidden family.

-{\bf Our Problems, Results and Techniques:} We look at specific variants of the following problem.
+{\bf Our Problems, Results, and Techniques:} We look at specific variants of the following problem.

 \defparproblem{{\pionepitwodeletion}}{An undirected graph $G = (V, E)$, two hereditary graph classes $\Pi_1$ and $\Pi_2$ with $\FF_i$ as the forbidden family for graphs whose each connected component belongs to $\Pi_i$ for $i \in \{1,2\}$. }{$k$}{Is there a set $S \subseteq V(G)$ of size at most $k$ such that every connected component of $G - S$ is in $\Pi_1$ or in $\Pi_2$?}